JiayiJessieTong/JiayiJessieTong_new.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jiayi (Jessie) Tong, Ph.D. candidate in the Biostatistics program at the Perelman School of Medicine, the University of Pennsylvania.
+My name is Jiayi (Jessie) Tong, Ph.D. candidate in the Biostatistics program at the Perelman School of Medicine, the University of Pennsylvania, advised by Dr. Yong Chen.
+I received a B.S. with High Honors in Applied Mathematics from the University of California, San Diego in 2017.

+My research focuses on developing novel statistical and computational methods for integrating real-world evidence (RWE) from multiple data sources.
+Specifically, my academic interests include characterizing the complexity of heterogeneity in multi-site analyses toward better informed clinical decision-making in medicine and policy-making in public health.
+My work has led to applications to opioid use disorder, pediatric Crohn's disease, depression and bipolar diseases, COVID-19 among children and adolescents, blood disorder, and vaccine adverse events.

 Education